 The date is another important element when it comes to keeping track of your estimates.
-Adding the date to the estimate you give to a potential customer ensure that:
+Adding the date to the estimate you give to a potential customer ensure that you:

-- You follow up with them in a timely manner.
+- Follow up with them in a timely manner.

-- You can see how much business is coming in at different points of the year.
+- See how much business is coming in at different points of the year.

-- You have an idea of the timelines for ongoing projects.
+- Have an idea of the timelines for ongoing projects.

 Customer discounts and promotions

-If you’re currently running a promotion or previously agreed to give your customer a discount, make sure that this is reflected in your project estimate.
+If you’re currently running a promotion or previously agreed to give your customer a discount, make sure that this is reflected in your project estimate template.

 You also want to make sure that your customer knows that you already included the discount when you deliver the estimate to them.
 This will ensure that everyone is on the same page from the beginning and avoid any surprises.